Hard Drive Interface Cable

 - On one of cable sockets, 28 contacts should be removed, or the wire of a cable connected to it is disconnected.

-As a result, contact 28 on one socket of the cable appears to be earthed, and the store, having found it out, is automatically configured as the master device, while contact 28 on another socket appears to free, and the store is configured as the slave device.
+As a result, contact 28 on one socket of the cable appears to be earthed, and the store, having found it out, is automatically configured as the master device, while contact 28 on another socket seems to free, and the store is set as the slave device.